abnerwillys/pong-game/notes.md

 To prevent the ball from sticking inside the paddle, I also slightly reposition the ball to just outside the collision boundary.

 #### ↪️  Angle Variation with Hit Point
+> ⚠️ **Note:** The implementation described in this sub-heading has since been refactored (see Step 6).
+This section documents the original logic before modularization for historical clarity.
+On Step 6, it's called `DynamicAngleBounce` and can be toggled for better interviewer testing.

 To make the gameplay feel more natural and responsive, I added vertical deflection based on _where_ the ball hits the paddle:
 ```ts
 const hitPoint = (ballY - (paddleY + paddleH / 2)) / (paddleH / 2)